fearnworks/GraphCap/.github/ISSUE_TEMPLATE/doc_issue.md

 ---
 name: Documentation Issue
-about: Report an issue or suggest improvements to the GraphCap documentation
+about: Report an issue or suggest improvements to the graphcap documentation
 title: "[DOC] "
 labels: documentation
 assignees: ''